Gexos/gexos.github.io/_posts/2017-11-30-dates-and-databases-with-python.md

 ### Storing dates as UTC-aware

-When storing dates in e.g. a database, store them as "UTC-aware":
+When storing dates in e.g. a database, store them aware of [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) (or "UTC-aware"):

 ```python
 >>> import datetime